 3. The physician’s carelessness causes physical harm to the patient.
 Sometimes the physician ignores the patient or skips the details that could’ve lead them to correctly diagnosing a birth defect.
 In these cases, there may be grounds for a Medical Negligence lawsuit.
 In a case of misdiagnosis, carelessness is often a factor.
 Misinterpreting lab reports, failing to order correct imaging, or over prescribing medication can all be negligent actions.

-If a birth defect is present, and a doctor fails to pick up on it, this can possibly be negligence or misdiagnosis.
-It’s important to consult with a lawyer in these cases, because some birth defects can receive treatment prior to delivery.
-That is, if the doctor diagnoses them properly.
+If a birth defect is present, and a doctor fails to pick up on it, this can possibly be a case of negligence or misdiagnosis.
+It’s important to consult with a lawyer in these cases, because some birth defects can receive treatment prior to birth with proper diagnosis.

-The Shaked Law Resource Blog focuses on fact-based, well-researched and informational articles.
+The Shaked Law Firm Blog focuses on fact-based, well-researched and informational articles.
 This article’s intention is to help those pursuing litigation after a birth injury with concrete facts.
-While all medical information requires discussion with a licensed physician, our lawyers have the most legal experience.
+While all medical information requires discussion with a licensed physician, our Florida birth defect lawyers have the most legal experience.